anxefaraldo/pd-grainders/README.md

 pd-grainders (granular synthesis in Pd)
 =======================================

 This repository contains a few patches to perform granular synthesis.
 From sample-based granulation to live-input to synthesised sound.
-All or some of these patches need the following externals: *cyclone ggee hcs iemlib mapping maxlib motex purepd zexy*
+All or some of these patches need the following externals:

+*cyclone ggee hcs iemlib mapping maxlib motex purepd zexy*

 List of Contents:

-0.probability-graphs.
-A couple of patches illustrating tendency masks and various probability distributions.

-1.sine-grainder.
-Granular synthesis with sine waves.

-2.pulse-grainder.
-Granular synthesis with unit-pulses and karplus-strong resonances.

-3.file-grainder.
+file-grainder.
 Takes a mono soundfile (.wav) and performs granular synthesis on it.

-4.input-grainder.
+input-grainder.
 Stores incoming audio to a delay line and performs basic granular synthesis operations.

-5.VoSim.
-Simple implementation of the VoSim (Voice Simulation) synchronous granular technique.
+pulse-grainder.
+Granular synthesis with unit-pulses and karplus-strong resonances.

+sine-grainder.
+Granular synthesis with sine waves.

+Tested with Pd-0.48.1